Recovering shared structure from multiple networks with unknown edge distributions: Perfect Clustering with Sub-gamma Edges

-\begin{remark}[Incorporating Sparsity] {\em Given its importance in network results, the reader may wonder about the role of sparsity in the sub-gamma edge noise model under consideration.
-A natural way to extend the traditional notion of sparsity to the weighted edge setting is to consider $B = q X X^T$, where $q = q_n \in (0,1)$ is a sparsity parameter.
-That is, the latent cluster centers $x_1,x_2,\dots,x_K$ are scaled uniformly toward the origin as $n$ grows.
-Under this regime, the condition in Equation~\eqref{eq:paragrowth} is satisfied so long as
+\begin{remark}[Incorporating Sparsity] {\em A standard way to incorporate sparsity in the SBM is to let $B = q_n Y Y^T$, where $q_n \rightarrow 0$ is a sparsity parameter.
+Similar to in our previous Remark, recovery of the community memberships requires, in essence, that the rows of $\sqrt{q_n} Y$ are suitably well separated.
+This imposes a lower-bound on how quickly the sparsity parameter $q_n$ can converge to zero.
+Specifically, the condition in Equation~\eqref{eq:paragrowth} is satisfied so long as

-Since a Bernoulli with success probability $q$ is a $(q,1/2)$-sub-gamma random variable, when $N=1$ this becomes $q = \omega(n^{-1/2} \log n)$, which is a stricter requirement than the more typical sparsity growth rate of $q = \omega(n^{-1}) \log^c n)$ for some constant $c \ge 0$.
-This demonstrates that while the extension to sub-gamma edge distributions allows us to handle a much larger class of noise models, our general bounds come at a price. } \end{remark}
+Since a Bernoulli with success probability $q$ is a $(q,1)$-sub-gamma random variable, when $N=1$ this becomes $(q_n+1)\log^2 n = o( q_n^2 n )$, i.e., $q_n = \omega( n^{-1/2} \log n)$.
+For a single network, this is a stricter requirement on the average degree than the more typical $q_n = \omega(n^{-1}) \log^c n)$ for some constant $c \ge 0$.
+While the extension to sub-gamma edge distributions allows a much more general class of noise models, our general bounds are not necessarily tight when applied to the highly-structured setting of Bernoulli edges, where the variance is constrained by the mean.
+When this additional structure is present, it is, unsurprisingly, more efficient to leverage it \citep[see, e.g.,][]{LeLevLev2018}. } \end{remark}